-For lunch, clients can choose between different savory fillings in sandwiches and wraps, a soft drink or soda, and complete their meal with one of the delicious cakes, such as lemon drizzle, which are baked on the premises.
+For lunch, clients can choose between different savory fillings in sandwiches, a soft drink or soda, and complete their meal with one of the delicious cakes, such as lemon drizzle, which are baked on the premises.

 Food can be eaten in the cafe, bought to take-away, or delivered to addresses in the surrounding area.

 “My confidence has improved greatly- am more positive and forward-looking.
 Loved the warmth,

 understanding and patience of everyone at the centre”

 “Great support and great advice”Alan – Coffee morning & IT

 “Loved coming, easiest place I have been”Colin – IT & Job Club